 Mutual of Omaha is just one of the life insurance companies we work with here at Final Expense Direct.
 We only work with the top final expense life insurance companies offering competitive rates for seniors like you.

 Call us today at Final Expense Direct, where we can get you a better policy with a full death benefit from day 1.
 Our carriers can also offer more coverage and you can get a better rate than AARP’s “group pricing” — and you still won’t have to take a medical exam!

 Conclusion - NewYorkLife AARP Insurance

 The NewYorkLife AARP Insurance Program offered through New York Life sounds like a great deal.
-But for seniors looking for a great deal on life insurance, it’s anything but.
+But for seniors looking for a great deal on life insurance policies, it’s anything but.

 AARP life insurance for seniors is expensive, restrictive, and doesn’t offer much coverage.